Friesen announces 2014 W. Soccer signing class

-Last season was a direct result of the "process" and just a small step in the right direction as SDSU enjoyed the finest season in school history after the Aztecs captured the Mountain West regular-season and tournament titles, advanced to the Sweet 16 for the first-time ever, shared the best record nationally at 21-2-1 (7-0 MW), and finished the year ranked seventh nationally after rising to as high as third.
+Last season was a direct result of the "process" as SDSU enjoyed the finest season in school history after the Aztecs captured the Mountain West regular-season and tournament titles, advanced to the Sweet 16 for the first-time ever, shared the best record nationally at 21-2-1 (7-0 MW), and finished the year ranked seventh nationally after rising to as high as third.

 Team success breeds individual awards and 2012 was no exception.
-Friesen helped senior Megan Jurado become San Diego State's first All-American since 1998, and that was after the forward was named MW Offensive Player of the Year.
+Favero was instrumental in helping senior Megan Jurado become San Diego State's first All-American since 1998, and that was after the forward was named MW Offensive Player of the Year.
 Jurado was one of five Aztecs to earn all-region accolades (Rachel Boaz, Jurado, Haley Palmer, Tiffany Hurst, Carli Johnson) and one of six to land on the all-MW team (Hurst, Johnson, Jurado, Hannah Keane, Palmer, Rachael McGlinchy).
 Palmer, meanwhile, was the MW Defensive Player of the Year, and Friesen, for the second time, garnered conference coach-of-the-year honors.

 Favero came to Montezuma Mesa after serving as the first assistant coach for the women's program at South Florida during the 2011 season.
 While at USF, he was responsible for overseeing the team's forwards as well as the Bulls' offensive and defensive strategies.
 He also coordinated the recruiting and video analysis for the program.